City service changes due to COVID-19

 The Economic Development Department is available to answer any questions about business impacts or financial assistance programs that are available to support business owners.
 There are a number of financial services partners located at the Business Assistance Center.
 More business information can be found at fortworthtexas.gov/COVID-19-business/ and this site is being updated regularly.

 Environmental Quality teams are practicing social distancing by communicating via conference calls, Webex, emails or phone calls and/or written notices, whenever possible.

-EnVision Center personnel are available to provide in-depth consultations to discuss the EnVision Tuition Assistance Program by phone, email, Skype or WebEx Monday-Friday between 9 a.m. and 5:30 p.m.
-Staff will be available to discuss eligibility, the application process and required documentation, workforce training and short-term certification programs, High School Equivalency (HSE/GED) completion, apprenticeships, literacy education and ESL programs.
+EnVision Center personnel are available by phone, email or video-conference 8 a.m. to 5 p.m.
+Monday-Friday to provide in-depth consultations on tuition assistance eligibility, the application process and required documentation as well as workforce training and short-term certification programs, High School Equivalency (HSE/GED) completion, apprenticeships, literacy education and ESL programs.